A quick guide to aged care costs

 Both your income and financial assets affect your entitlements.
 The income and asset tests have been combined, to ensure a consistent fees policy.

-This will address the issue of asset-rich, income-poor residents paying for all of their accommodation and nothing for care, and the income-rich, asset-poor residents paying for their care but not for accommodation.
+This will address the issue of asset-rich, income-poor residents paying for all of their accommodation and nothing for care, along with the income-rich, asset-poor residents paying for their care but not for accommodation.

 Basic Daily Fees